CharlesLenk/cupiter/README.md

 ## Option One - Export Script

 In order to generate the parts, a Python export script is provided.
 This script currently works on Windows only, but should be easy to modify to run on other platforms.
 The script assumes that you:
-* have the OpenSCAD preview version installed in your windows Program Files directory.
+* have OpenSCAD or OpenSCAD preview version installed in the default folder.
-* have a `Desktop` folder.
+* have a `Desktop` folder that can be written to.

 When exporting the project, the following folders will be generated:
 * `frame`